 As an example, suppose you are monitoring groundwater levels in an area.
 Each week you collect XYZ data, create a contour map from this data, print the map, and save it in a Surfer file [.SRF].
 The example scripts provide examples that automate these tasks.
 The sample script asks for the XYZ data file, creates a grid file, produces a contour map, prints the map, and saves it in a file.
 A person using the "front-end" script would not have to know anything about Surfer in order to create a contour map from the raw water level data.

-Golden Software recommends that Windows Vista and 7 users run the program as administrator for best results.
+Golden Software recommends that Windows 7 users run the program as administrator for best results.

 To start the Scripter program, select it from the Windows Start menu.
 Scripter is installed in the same program group as Surfer.
 If Scripter is not present in the Windows Start menu, installation of Scripter may have been skipped when Surfer was installed.
 You can install Scripter from the Surfer CD-ROM or download instructions.
 If you need new download instructions, contact technical support.

 Scripter will open whichever version of Surfer was opened last.
 For example, If you want to run a script in Surfer 8, open Surfer 8, close it, then run the script and it will use Surfer 8.
 If you want to run a script in Surfer 15, open Surfer 15, close it, run the script and it will use Surfer 15.

 This is a script in the main window of the Golden Software Scripter program.

 Overview of Surfer Objects